acarnage/action-deploy-aws-lambda/README.md

 # action-deploy-aws-lambda
-Action to deploy an AWS Lambda function
+This action deploys a Lambda function.